VeerOneGPT/galileo-glass-ui/docs/how-we-differ.md

 We didn't just create another visual effect.
 We brought glass to life in the digital realm:

-- Light dances through surfaces with true refraction and caustics
+* Light dances through surfaces with true refraction and caustics
-- Surfaces respond to their environment like real glass
+* Surfaces respond to their environment like real glass
-- Every piece has its own character - thickness, clarity, presence
+* Every piece has its own character — thickness, clarity, presence
-- Depth that you can feel, not just see
+* Depth that you can feel, not just see

-**Experience:** _"Digital glass that behaves so naturally, you'll forget it's code."_
+> _"Digital glass that behaves so naturally, you'll forget it's code."_

 ### 2. Touch with Intent

 Every interaction is an opportunity for delight:

-- Surfaces that respond to your touch with perfect precision
+* Surfaces that respond to your touch with perfect precision
-- Physics that make every movement feel intentional
+* Physics that make every movement feel intentional
-- Gestures that feel natural because they are natural
+* Gestures that feel natural because they are natural
-- Elements that understand their environment and respond accordingly
+* Elements that understand their environment and respond accordingly

-**Experience:** _"Interactions so natural, they become invisible."_
+> _"Interactions so natural, they become invisible."_

 ### 3. Harmony in Motion

-We've created more than components - we've created a living system:
+We've created more than components — we've created a living system:

-- Elements that understand their relationship to each other
+* Elements that understand their relationship to each other
-- Movements that ripple through interfaces with purpose
+* Movements that ripple through interfaces with purpose
-- Physics that flow naturally through component hierarchies
+* Physics that flow naturally through component hierarchies
-- A design system that thinks in three dimensions
+* A design system that thinks in three dimensions

-**Experience:** _"A unified world where every element knows its place and purpose."_
+> _"A unified world where every element knows its place and purpose."_

 ## Target Audience Segments